moa-digitalagency/PhramaGA/docs/COMMERCIAL.md

 ## Conclusion

 UrgenceGabon.com represents a significant advancement in healthcare and emergency services accessibility for Gabonese citizens.
-By centralizing pharmacy information, streamlining emergency service access, and leveraging community contributions, the platform addresses critical gaps in the healthcare information infrastructure.
+By centralizing pharmacy information, streamlining emergency service access, leveraging community contributions, and providing sustainable revenue through intelligent advertising, the platform addresses critical gaps in the healthcare information infrastructure.

 The platform is positioned for growth through partnerships, expanded coverage, and enhanced features that will continue to serve the pharmaceutical and emergency needs of Gabon's population.